Victims: PG&E still has rickety power line near Paradise

 PG&E has repeatedly said it has learned from past mistakes, prompting the company to intensify the inspection of 18,000 miles (29,000 kilometers) of overhead power lines in a service territory in Northern California that provides electricity to 16 million people.

-Alsup has already expressed skepticism about PG&E ability to detect safety hazards, despite the utility’s reassurances.
+While overseeing PG&E’s probation, Alsup has already expressed skepticism about the utility’s ability to detect safety hazards, despite its reassurances.
 He was particularly troubled by the company’s admission that a cable that had been inspected in July subsequently had detached from a transmission tower and may have caused another fire in Sonoma Couny last October.
 “What good are inspections that don´t find problems?”
 Alsup asked in a series of requests he made of the company in a Tuesday court filing.

 The victims lawyers hired an expert, who they declined to identify, when they were preparing for a trial scheduled this year to help determine PG&E’s liability for the Paradise fire.
 But the trial became unnecessary when PG&E and the victims’ lawyers agreed to a $13.5 billion settlement covering the Camp Fire and other catastrophic wildfires in 2017.